netdata/netdata/README.md

  - **Highly efficient data collection**<br/>collects thousands of metrics per server per second, with just 1% CPU utilization of a single core on modern hardware
  - **Sophisticated alarming**<br/>supports dynamic thresholds, hysteresis, templating, multiple notification methods
  - **Extensible**<br/>you can monitor anything you can get a metric for, using its Plugin API (anything can be a netdata plugin, BASH, python, perl, node.js, java, Go, etc)
- - **Zero configuration**<br/>auto-detects everything, out of the box it can detect up to 5000 metrics per server organized
+ - **Zero configuration**<br/>auto-detects everything, out of the box it can detect up to 5000 metrics per server
  - **Zero dependencies**<br/>it is even its own web server, for its static web files and its web API
  - **Zero maintenance**<br/>you just run it, it does the rest
  - **Embeddable**<br/>it can run anywhere a Linux kernel runs (even IoT) and its charts can be embedded on your web pages too